alebairos/xfutebol/manual.md

 ### 5.2 Goalkeeper's Role
 Key in defending the goal.
 Can move out of the goal area but risks leaving the goal unguarded.

-#### 1. **Goal Scoring Attempt (Shot or Penalty):**
+#### 1. Goal Scoring Attempt (Shot or Penalty):
-- **Mechanism:** The outcome is determined by comparing the shooter's Goal attribute with the goalkeeper's Defense attribute.
+- **Mechanism:** The outcome is determined by comparing the shooter's and the goalkeeper's attributes, with additional boosts for shots from specific areas.
 - **Attributes:**
-  - Shooter's Goal (Go)
+  - **Shooter's Attributes:** Goal + Skill (plus any applicable boosts for shots from the penalty or goal area).
-  - Goalkeeper's Defense (De)
+  - **Goalkeeper's Attributes:** Defense + Skill.

-#### 2. **Outcome Determination:**
+#### 2. Outcome Determination:
 - **Goal Scored:**
-  - If the shooter's Goal attribute is significantly higher than the goalkeeper's Defense.
+  - Occurs if the shooter's combined attributes (Goal + Skill + Boosts) significantly exceed the goalkeeper's (Defense + Skill).
-  - *Example:* `Go >= De + 20` (The shooter's Goal is at least 20 points higher than the goalkeeper's Defense)
+  - *Example:* `(Goal + Skill + Boosts) > (Defense + Skill + 20)`

 - **Save with Rebound:**
-  - If the shooter's Goal attribute is slightly higher or nearly equal to the goalkeeper's Defense.
+  - Happens if the shooter's attributes slightly exceed or are nearly equal to the goalkeeper's, resulting in the goalkeeper deflecting the ball, but not securing it.
-  - *Example:* `De <= Go < De + 20` (The shooter's Goal is greater than or equal to the goalkeeper's Defense but less than 20 points higher)

-- **Goalkeeper Clears:**
-  - If the goalkeeper's Defense attribute is slightly higher than the shooter's Goal.
-  - *Example:* `Go + 10 <= De < Go + 20` (The goalkeeper's Defense is up to 20 points higher than the shooter's Goal)
+  - *Example:* `(Defense + Skill) ≤ (Goal + Skill + Boosts) ≤ (Defense + Skill + 20)`

 - **Clean Save:**
-  - If the goalkeeper's Defense attribute is significantly higher than the shooter's Goal.
+  - Occurs if the goalkeeper's attributes are significantly higher than the shooter's, allowing the goalkeeper to secure the ball without a rebound.
-  - *Example:* `Go + 20 <= De` (The goalkeeper's Defense is at least 20 points higher than the shooter's Goal)
+  - *Example:* `(Goal + Skill + Boosts) < (Defense + Skill)`

 ### Notes:
-- These thresholds (e.g., 20 points difference) are examples and can be adjusted based on gameplay balance needs.
-- This system provides a more strategic and predictable approach to determining outcomes, as it is based on the players' attributes rather than the randomness of a dice roll.
-- The specific numbers (like 20 points difference) are adjustable to ensure the game remains balanced and enjoyable for all levels of players.
+This updated section now includes a clear framework for determining whether a goal attempt results in a Score, a Save with Rebound, or a Clean Save.
+The examples provide a straightforward way to calculate the outcome based on the shooter's and the goalkeeper's attributes, including any additional boosts for shots taken from specific areas of the field.
+This should enhance the game's strategic depth and the importance of positioning and player selection in goal attempts.

 ## 6. Fouls and Penalties
 ### 6.1 Defining a Foul